 Do so quickly after the accident because:

 - Many common carriers are funded and operated with the involvement of taxes and city governments.
-Because these carriers operate as quasi-governmental entities, the statute of limitations may be far shorter than the standard four-year time frame in which to file a personal injury claim.
+Because these carriers operate as quasi-governmental entities, the statute of limitations may be far shorter than the standard two-year time frame in which to file a personal injury claim.
 Remember, if you fail to meet the statute of limitations for your claim, you could miss out on your right to seek compensation for your injuries.

 - Insurance adjusters often strike quickly in cases involving obvious liability on the part of their insured.
 A common insurance adjuster tactic is to make a quick and low settlement offer in hopes that the person—who a hospital may admit for injuries at the time—is desperate enough for a resolution to accept the settlement without talking to an attorney first.
 Accepting a low settlement in exchange for a quick resolution often results in the claimant not having enough compensation to pay for their expenses.
 They can’t go back and ask for more.